forgecrafts/forgecrafts-portfolio/README.md

-# 🏝️ Danylo's Zoo Island Portfolio
+# 🏝️ Zoo Island Portfolio

 A 3D interactive portfolio built with **Next.js** and **Three.js** — each zoo exhibit represents a career milestone with themed animals.